daniel-023/NTU-URECA-Parliament-Topic-Modeling/README.md

 ## Overview
-This project applies Natural Language Processing (NLP) techniques to analyze Singapore's parliamentary debates between 1965 and 1976.
+This project applies Natural Language Processing (NLP) techniques to analyse Singapore's parliamentary debates between 1965 and 1976.
 Using BERTopic, we uncover topics and trends in the legislative priorities of early Singapore, contributing to a deeper understanding of the political and policy landscape during this period.

 ![Intertopic Distance Map](https://github.com/daniel-023/URECA-Parliament-Topic-Modeling/blob/main/visualisations/Intertopic_Distance_Map.gif)

 ## Key Features
-* **Topic Modeling:** Using BERTopic to extract topics from historical parliamentary data.
+* **Topic Modelling:** Using BERTopic to extract topics from historical parliamentary data.
-* **Data Visualization:** Interactive charts such as intertopic distance maps, word clouds, and document clusters.
+* **Data Visualisation:** Interactive charts such as intertopic distance maps, word clouds, and document clusters.
 * **Exploratory Data Analysis (EDA):** Comprehensive analysis of the parliamentary reports from three early parliaments of Singapore.
-* **Interactive App:** Access the Streamlit app to visualize and explore the data interactively.
+* **Interactive App:** Access the Streamlit app to visualise and explore the data interactively.

 ## Data Preview